Not ready for study.

 بسم الله الرحمن الرحيم

 The primary texts of Islām (the Qurʾān and the Ḥadīt͡h) are in Arabic.
 So too is much of its scholarly literature.
-However, there is a multitude of Muslims for whom Arabic is not a native language, yet who are familiar enough with English to study textbooks written in this language.
-The goal of this book is to help them learn Arabic at a beginner’s level so that, together with a study of the appropriate expositional texts, they are one step closer to understanding the primary texts in their original language.
-We hope that this will, if Allāh wills, make them feel more connected to the primary texts and their teachings.
+However, there are many Muslims for whom Arabic is not a native language, yet who are familiar enough with English to study textbooks written in this language.
+The goal of this book is to help them learn Arabic so that, together with a study of the appropriate expositional texts, they can start to understand the primary texts in their original language.
+We hope that this will, if Allāh wills, make them more connected to the primary texts and their teachings.
 Furthermore, they can be empowered to study the vast body of Arabic Islāmic literature.

 the authors